 Small and perfectly formed

-Comparing the different types of properties, flats have stood out as the top performers with a surge in year on year value relative to the rest of the market.
+Comparing the different types of properties, flats in London have stood out as the top performers with a surge in year on year value relative to the rest of the market.
 Flats have seen an increase of 2.1% in London with houses and other properties, by contrast, notching up a paltry 0.3%.

 Real estate specialists have reported that a similar trend was being repeated across the whole of the city with smaller, less expensive properties commanding the greatest levels of growth.